ibm-cloud-docs/EventStreams/messagehub057.md

 ### Workaround

-Because {{site.data.keyword.messagehub}} uses Kafka bootstrap server URLs with multiple IP addresses for High Availability, not all the broker IPs are known to the Kafka client, which prevents failover to a working broker.
-In these cases, failover requires re-querying the IPs for the broker URLs to get a working IP address.
+Because {{site.data.keyword.messagehub}} uses Kafka bootstrap server URLs with multiple IP addresses for high availability, not all the broker IP addresses are known to the Kafka client, which prevents failover to a working broker.
+In these cases, failover requires a re-query of the IP addresses for the broker URLs to get a working IP address.
 You are recommended to configure your JVM with a TTL value of 30 to 60 seconds.
-This ensures that if a bootstrap server’s IP has issues, the Kafka client will be able to look up and use a new IP address by querying the DNS.
+This value ensures that if a bootstrap server’s IP address has issues, the Kafka client will be able to look up and use a new IP address by querying the DNS.

 From the <code>java.security</code> file: